 According to data maintained by the U.S. Bureau of Labor Statistics, working as a bricklayer poses significant health risks due to numerous factors.
-Common hazards and potentially harmful effects of working as a mason, bricklayer or block layer include:
+Common hazards and potentially harmful effects of working as a mason, bricklayers or block layer include:

-- Working at Great Heights – Falling from nearly any height over five or six feet has the potential for death or severe injury that can occur from a slip and fall or collapsing structure that results in bone fractures, impalement and crushing injuries.
+- Working at Great Heights – Falling from nearly any height over five or six feet has the potential for death or severe injury that can occur from a slip and fall or collapsing structure that results in bone fractures, impalements, and crushing injuries.

-- Exposure to Cement-Based Products – Exposure to wet and dry mortar and other cement-based materials are known to cause dermatitis, respiratory problems from vapor inhalation, allergic reactions, skin burns, blindness, and other serious conditions.
+- Exposure to Cement-Based Products – Exposure to wet and dry mortar and other cement-based materials is known to cause dermatitis, respiratory problems from vapor inhalation, allergic reactions, skin burns, blindness, and other serious conditions.

 - Working on Unlevel Ground – Working on unsecured or unlevel scaffolding, ladders, and other structures could lead to dangerous falls from heights that might result in cuts, bruises, broken bones, lacerations, crushing injuries, impalement, and other serious wounds.

-- Exposure to Excessive Noise – Laying, repairing or replacing brick and blocks around excessively loud machinery for an extended time could cause significant hearing loss.
+- Exposure to Excessive Noise – Laying, repairing, or replacing brick and blocks around excessively loud machinery for an extended time could cause significant hearing loss.

-Other injuries occur when struck by machinery, slipping, tripping and falling on untidy construction sites, working around combustible/flammable materials, working in confined spaces, foot and hand injuries, and exposure to asbestos dust.
+Other injuries occur when struck by machinery, slipping, tripping, and falling on untidy construction sites, working around combustible/flammable materials, working in confined spaces, foot and hand injuries, and exposure to asbestos dust.

 A Bricklayer's Job

-As a part of laying brick, the worker will need to cut or break materials to the appropriate size and then mix grout or mortar to spread on the foundation or slab.
+As a part of laying brick, the construction worker will need to cut or break materials to the appropriate size and then mix grout or mortar to spread on the foundation or slab.

-The bricklayer will use plumb lines, levels and other tools to ensure that each row of bricks or blocks is perfectly aligned, plumb and square.
-The worker will likely need to understand the property of numerous kinds of dry and wet mortar material, hardening chemicals, and bonding ingredients.
+The bricklayer will use plumb lines, levels, and other tools to ensure that each row of bricks or blocks is perfectly aligned, plumb, and square.
+The construction worker must understand the property of numerous kinds of dry and wet mortar material, hardening chemicals, and bonding ingredients.

-The state of Illinois and OSHA (Occupational Safety and Health Administration) require employers who hire bricklayers, block layers and masons to provide extensive safety education, training, and equipment.
+The state of Illinois and OSHA (Occupational Safety and Health Administration) require employers who hire bricklayers, block layers, and masons to provide extensive safety education, training, and equipment.
 Your employer is legally bound to protect you and ensure that you are informed about the safety and health conditions.

 However, as an employee, you also have legal duties that must be followed.
 These duties include:

-- Comply with every control measure and instruction provided by your employer including wearing your PPE (personal protective equipment),
+- Comply with every control measure and instruction provided by your employer, including wearing your PPE (personal protective equipment),

 - Never misuse tools, equipment, practices, and training that could jeopardize the welfare, health, and safety of yourself or others.